felix-clark/ndarray-glm/README.md

 not need and to allow general implementations that the compiler can optimize in trivial cases.

-At the moment the master branch of `ndarray-linalg` along with `blas-src = 0.6` is required to pass CI, but this precludes publishing new versions of this crate.
-For the time being you may see some version mismatches in the instructions below as a result.

 ## Prerequisites

 fortran and BLAS must be installed: